sitthykun/smilelog/README.md

 ![smilelog](https://user-images.githubusercontent.com/227092/76993446-6e44ff00-697f-11ea-9aed-970b8fa0e126.png)
 **SmileLog 4.0.0** is a brilliant version which work with redis pubsub.\
 What 's new.
-- Log a static file
+- Log to a static file
 - Backup file everyday
 - Enable series of log session
 - Parallel log between static log and session log